-A full-time advocate, speaker, and writer, Bobby and the Terri Schiavo Life & Hope Network have been instrumental in providing resources and support to more than 2,700 patients and families at risk of euthanasia, assisted suicide, and denial-of-care situations from physicians, hospitals, insurance companies, and others.
+A full-time advocate, speaker, and writer, Bobby and the Life & Hope Network have been instrumental in providing resources and support to upwards of 4,000 patients and families at risk of euthanasia, assisted suicide, and denial-of-care situations from physicians, hospitals, insurance companies, and others.

-Bobby has spoken in more than 45 states and in more than a dozen countries.
+Bobby has spoken in more than 46 states and in more than a dozen countries.
 He has spoken especially to young people at dozens of colleges and universities, with special emphasis on medical and law students.
-He speaks not only with firsthand accounts of Terri’s story—which was often misrepresented by mainstream media—but also on topics relating to the medically vulnerable today, particularly including the right to food and water, medical ethics and the bioethics movement, and how to uphold human dignity for a disabled or medically fragile loved ones.
-He has testified before state legislatures in Florida, Louisiana, California, Kentucky, Ohio, and has addressed Members of Parliament in Australia and Canada concerning the protection of the medically vulnerable.
+He speaks not only with firsthand accounts of Terri’s story—which is often misrepresented by mainstream media—but also on topics relating to the medically vulnerable today, particularly including the right to food and water, medical ethics and the bioethics movement, and how to uphold human dignity for a disabled or medically fragile loved ones.
+He has testified before state legislatures in Texas, Florida, Louisiana, California, Kentucky, Ohio, and has addressed Members of Parliament in Australia and Canada concerning the protection of the medically vulnerable.

 Bobby holds an M.S. in Bioethics from the University of Mary and a Certificate in Health Care Ethics from the National Catholic Bioethics Center, as well as degrees from LaSalle University and Florida State University.

 He lives in Cincinnati where he serves on the Cincinnati Right to Life board of directors.
 Bobby also is on the Pregnancy Center East (Cincinnati) and the New York State Right to Life advisory boards.